Nicotiana rustica: Vietnam

 One then ignites the tobacco and inhales to create a body of smoke inside the pipe, before exhaling the smoke, reversing the process of air in the pipe by blowing into it to pop out the tobacco.
 The smoker then sharply inhales, usually tilting the pipe upwards to an almost horizontal position (but not completely, as the water would drain into the mouth).

 Turkey

 Maraş otu (English: Maraş weed) is a chewing variant of Nicotiana rustica commonly used by people who live in Maraş, Turkey and other areas of the country.
 Maraş Otu is a mixture of Oak tree ash and Nicotiana rustica that resembles henna.
 They use this by putting the mixture under their lips like Swedish snus or Afghan naswar.
 It is recognized as a drug by anti-drug activists.
 It can contribute to mouth cancers.

 Sudan

 In Sudan, this type of tobacco is called toombak (توومباك).
 It has been used for over 400 years.
-Being a form of smokeless tobacco, the tobacco leaves are cured, dried, ground and then mixed with sodium bicarbonate.
+Toombak being a form of smokeless tobacco, the tobacco leaves are cured, dried, ground and then mixed with sodium bicarbonate.
 As such, the freebase nicotine in this product is highly addictive.